 Students apply to the Nuclear Medicine Technology BS program through a selective process.
 Acceptance is not guaranteed. a | ||

-Students must earn a grade of C or higher in all RS** courses. | ||
+Students must earn a grade of C or higher in each course required for the major. | ||

 The Nuclear Medicine Technology professional program is two years in duration. | ||